 Synspective’s SAR satellite technology was initially developed through the “ImPACT” program led by The Cabinet Office, Government of Japan.
 StriX-α is a product of this effort, further developed for commercial use through Synspective, and is now the company’s first demonstration satellite.

-“StriX-a” is in the 100kg satellites class and about 1/10 of a conventional large SAR satellite.
-The SAR antenna is five meters long.
-While folded at launch it deploys in orbit.
+StriX-α is in the 100kg satellite class and about 1/10 of a conventional large SAR satellite.
+The SAR antenna is 5 meters long.
+While folded at launch, it deploys in orbit.
 The StriX satellite constellation can target data with a ground resolution of 1-3m, single polarized (VV), and a swath width of more than 10-30km.
-The satellite is capable of two observation modes: strip map and sliding spotlight.
+The satellite is capable of two observation modes: Stripmap and Sliding Spotlight.

 Background and Meaning: